SAP Articles

 Match ERP to Manufacturing Type (Discrete vs. Process vs. Hybrid)

-This part’s often glossed over, but it shouldn’t be.
-ERPs are not one-size-fits-all—especially in manufacturing.
+This part is extremely important.
+ERPs are not one-size-fits-all, especially in manufacturing.
 What works great for a discrete environment might completely fall apart in a process plant.

 • For Discrete manufacturing, you’ll need BOMs, routings, engineering change orders.
 Maybe even CAD integration.